angelomilan/ethereum-guides/GPU-cloud_mining.md

 ### Step 6 - Run the syncro between the Go and C++ clients and start mining Ether (finally!)

 We're going to want both the RPC client (written in Go) and the Miner (written in C++) to run simultaneously.
-We also want them to run in the background so that in case we drop our SSH connection, but the RPC and Miner keep running.
+We also want them to run in the background so that in case we drop our SSH connection, the RPC and Miner keep running.
 To do that, we're going to use a tool called `screen`.

 First lets start the Geth RPC client